-"The team's overall task was to develop an end-to-end solution for NASA-a tested infrastructure that includes everything needed to design and build extreme-environment electronics for space missions," said John Cressler, who is a Ken Byers Professor in Georgia Tech's School of Electrical and Computer Engineering.
+"The team's overall task was to develop an end-to-end solution for NASA -- a tested infrastructure that includes everything needed to design and build extreme-environment electronics for space missions," said John Cressler, who is a Ken Byers Professor in Georgia Tech's School of Electrical and Computer Engineering.
 Cressler served as principal investigator and overall team leader for the project.

+A paper on the project findings will appear in December in IEEE Transactions on Device and Materials Reliability, 2010.
 During the past five years, work done under the project has resulted in some 125 peer-reviewed publications.